-For the ye Decem ear ended ber 31,
+December 31,

 2019 2018

-\$0 00
+U.S. dollar s (in thousands)

 Royalties 3,460 1,034

 CRM services 280 93

 3,740 1,127

-NOTE 2 - SIGNIFICANT ACCOUNTING POLICIES (continued)
+NOTE 2-SIGNIFICANT ACCOUNTING POLICIES (continued)

 F. Income Taxes

 For US income tax purposes, the Company is treated as a partnership.
 The Members are taxed on their proportionate share of the Company's taxable results.
 Accordingly, no income taxes for US federal and state income taxes have been recorded in the Company's financial statements.